Raksha Bandhan is being celebrated in India since ages. Read on to know more about the history and origin of the Rakhi festival.

 There are many legends associated with the Indian festival of Rakhi.
 Different heroes in Indian mythology and history with whom Rakhis are associated are:

-Yudhishtra: The eldest of the Pandavas is believed to have asked Krishna, how to protect himself, before the epic battle of the Mahabharata.
-Lord Krishna instructed him that he would be protected by the beneficial power of the Rakhi.
+Yudhishtra: The eldest of the Pandavas are believed to have asked Krishna how to protect himself, the epic battle of the Mahabharata.
+Lord Krishna instructed him that the beneficial power of the Rakhi would defend him.

 Alexander: When Alexander invaded the Indian subcontinent in 326 B.C., he had to fight many battles against the rulers of kingdoms in the North West.
 Alexander's wife is believed to have tied a Rakhi to the King Puru or Porus.
 In return, he is believed to have promised to protect her and her husband.
 In battle, when he had the opportunity to strike Alexander, his promise is believed to have restrained him from delivering a fatal blow.

 Humayun: During Mughal times, the custom of tying Rakhis helped bind the Hindu Rajputs and the Mughal rulers of Delhi together.
 According to legend, when Bahadur Shah of Gujarat attacked Rani Karnavati of Chittor, she sent a Rakhi to Humayun and requested him to help.
 He tried to come to her aid but was too late, Chittor had already fallen, and the Rani had immolated herself in the Rajput custom of Jauhar.

 In present-day times, women have used the tradition of Rakhi as a way of deflecting unwanted attention, and some women politicians have maintained political relationships with other leaders by tying Rakhis on them.
 The different ways in which the custom of Rakhi is followed today shows the continued relevance of Raksha Bandhan in today's world.